-1. Prepare your poaching liquid first in a large saucepan.
-Mix the red wine, water, honey (or agave), orange juice, zest, and cinnamon.
+- 1. Prepare your poaching liquid first in a large saucepan.
+Mix the red wine, water, maple syrup, orange juice, zest, and cinnamon.
 Warm on low heat to allow the honey to melt, then bring to a gentle boil.

-5. Serve some of the poaching liquid in individual dessert dishes, top with a pear and accompany each with a scoop of vegan frozen coconut or soy ice cream.
+- 5. Serve some of the poaching liquid in individual dessert dishes, top with a pear and accompany each with a scoop of plant-based ice cream.

 – You can also use the poaching liquid to create a wine Granita.
 To do so, pour the poaching liquid into a shallow pan and freeze for at least 2 hours.
 Stir with a wire whisk or a fork and freeze again for one hour.
 Repeat until your granita is fully crystallized.